Frequently Asked Questions

 No, typically expunged records are removed from the court systems.
 However, if the courts have not updated their records, then the expunged records may still show.
 If an expunged record shows on an applicant’s report, the applicant may open a dispute.
 In this case, when the record is expunged, then the background report is updated, the court is notified, and the potential employer is sent an updated report.

-A background check will typically only verify the jobs the applicant lists.
-In some cases, we do developed references and employment verifications which could possibly include this information.
+A background check will typically only verify the jobs the applicant specifies.

-Yes, if an arrest was made and the case has been entered into the judicial system.
+Yes, if an arrest was made and the case has been recorded.

-Yes, if the warrant has been entered into the system and the county with the outstanding warrant is searched.
-Most basic National Searches will find pending warrants.
+Yes, if the warrant has been entered into the court system and the county with the outstanding warrant is searched.
+In addition, nationwide database information can include active search warrants.

-Yes, pending charges appear in a report as soon as the county clerk enters the case into the system.
+Yes, pending charges appear in a report as soon is they are recorded and filed by the courts.

 No, most juvenile records are sealed.
 Even if the records are revealed the standard is to not report any juvenile cases.